ikenley/htmx-test/README.md

 # htmx-test

-Playing with htmx with a node backend
+Playing with htmx with a TypeScript node backend